joaonacho/premium_minds_ex/README.md

 ## Website Clone

-To launch the clone, you must first fork and clone this repo into your local machine, then you can go to your terminal and write the following command "npm start".
+To check the exercise locally you must first fork and clone this repo into your local machine.

+Open your terminal and enter the project folder, write the following command in the terminal "npm start".

-This will open a new tab in the browser and you can interact with it.
+This will open a new tab in the browser and you can see the exercise.

+## Tech Stack

+- NodeJS,
+- ReactJS,
+- CSS.

 Thank you for your time and for considering my application.